Code-Institute-Submissions/handcrafted-heart/README.md

 1. Click on the Contact page in the navbar.
 2. Fill in the fields, verify that they are required by leaving one out at a time, and see that a text shows that says that you have to fill in that empty field.
 3. Click on the Send button and verify that you are getting a message that says that your message has been sent.

+***Reset Password functionality***
+* If you have created an account, Go to Login Page, click on the text Forgot my password.
+* Verify that you are redirected to a page that instructs you to enter your email adress.
+* Go to your email and follow the link that is provided, to reset your password.
+* Verify that you are redirected to a link with the page that tells you to Enter your password twice, as instructed.
+* If it´s not working, for example you have entered the password that you used when you registered, verify that you get an error message that you did not succeed.
+* If worked, verify that you get the message that the password reset was complete, and that a link shows up, that gets you to the Login page when clicked on.
+* Now verify that you can log in with your new password.

 ### Automated testing
 I have included [Travis CI](https://travis-ci.org/) in the project.
 Although as today there is only one simple test included.
 This is something I want to integrate fully later on with more advanced tests, and in the next project: from the start.